 Amid an increasingly demanding economic and business climate, job placement support has become an important duty for universities.
 Kanagawa University makes efforts toward career design and job placement support from the early stages of students’ education, based on a clear understanding of the types of job candidates who are sought by employers, and who are in step with times.

-We operate a university-wide career development system, incorporating careers education within the framework of regular course programs.
-An integrated curriculum spanning the first two years of study aims to develop the personal qualities required to contribute to the maintenance of our social systems, equipping students with the beliefs, norms, responsibility, and spirit of coexistence and contribution through which they can pursue self-realization and a vision for the future as mature adults.
+Kanagawa University operates a university-wide support system that incorporates career education within the framework of regular course programs.
+Career related courses that can be completed from the first year aim to develop the personal qualities required to contribute to the maintenance of social structure by equipping students with the convictions, norms, sense of responsibility, spirit of coexistence and contribution, and other capacities required of adults in society, and by imbuing students with the strength to achieve self-realization and their visions for the future.

 Lectures are given on topics such as the job-hunting process in Japan, taking part in internships, and important points regarding the procedure for changing your visa status.